 - I will participate on the screening and developer review tasks, taking into account these evaluation criteria.

-- I will evaluate the newcomer usage of the onboarding budget and raise any issues with Xavier.
-I'll also help the newcomer with precise time tracking of his/her tasks if the work logs show too many approximate (i.e. rounded) values.
+- I will evaluate the newcomer's usage of the onboarding budget and raise any issues with Xavier.
+I'll also help the newcomer with creating, estimating and scheduling learning tasks in the onboarding epic, tracking them and with precise time tracking of his/her tasks if the work logs show too many approximate (i.e. rounded) values.

 There are two firefighters per cell for each sprint and they are designated as Firefighter 1 and 2.
 Besides minor differences who leads which sprint meeting, these roles have exactly the same responsibilities.